mileslucas/BiweightStats.jl/docs/src/index.md

 2. [RobustStats.jl](https://github.com/mrxiaohe/RobustStats.jl)

     Contains many more robust statistics primarily based on the WRS R package.
 Appears to be unmaintained and not updated to Julia v1.
-The `bivar` function is the same as this package's [`Biweight.midvar`](@ref), although `bivar` does not have definitions for the statistics across axes of an array.
+The `bivar` function is the same as this package's [`midvar`](@ref), although `bivar` does not have definitions for the statistics across axes of an array.

 ## Contributing and Support